 How to Submit

-Submission to the Penn IRB requires regular utilization of this website in conjunction with using the Human Subjects Research Electronic Application (HSERA) system.
+Submission to the Penn IRB requires regular utilization of this website in conjunction with using the Electronic IRB (eIRB) system.
 This section describes the logistics and requirements for each type of IRB submission.
-Below select the type of application you need to submit and review the instructions prior to creating your submission in HSERA.
+Below select the type of application you need to submit and review the instructions prior to creating your submission in eIRB.

 General Submission Requirements